The Southern States 200 Alabama Course Description

 Single-track Trails: Total – 8.5 miles

-Crew members may not drive on FR 500 to reach the Coleman Lake aid station.
-If your crew intends to go to Coleman Lake, they must come in from the east (Georgia) side.
+Crew members may not drive to Coleman Lake aid station from the West side of the course.
+That is, the Piedmont/Jacksonville, Alabama side of the mountain.
+If your crew intends to go to Coleman Lake or Hilltop Blue, they must come in from the east (Georgia) side.
 See the map link below for directions.

 Hard Packed Dirt/Gravel Roads – 2.3 miles